The use of motor vehicles on campus section in the University regulations applies to everyone parking on campus.

-- in a permit holder area Monday to Friday as a pay and display ticket holder
+- in a permit holder area Monday to Friday if you do not have a permit

 - without displaying a £1.10 pay and display ticket or by making payment via JustPark location 187813 Monday to Saturday as an Occasional User permit holder

 - on double yellow lines or in a cross-hatched area

 - on grassed or gravel areas not designed for parking unless directed by Security staff on that occasion

 - in a way that causes obstruction or inconvenience to others

 - without clearly displaying the required permit or pay and display ticket